IATA airport code: Canada

 When the Canadian government established airports, it used the existing railway codes for them as well.
 If the airport had a weather station, authorities added a "Y" to the front of the code, meaning "Yes" to indicate it had a weather station or some other letter to indicate it did not.
 When international codes were created in cooperation with the United States, because "Y" was seldom used in the United States, Canada simply used the weather station codes for its airports, changing the "Y" to a "Z" if it conflicted with an airport code already in use.
-The result is that most major Canadian airport codes start with "Y" followed by two letters in the city's name, based on the transcontiential railroad two-letter Morse code, as mentioned above (for example, YOW for Ottawa, YWG for Winnipeg, YYC for Calgary, or YVR for Vancouver), whereas other Canadian airports append the two-letter code of the radio beacons that were the closest to the actual airport, such as YQX in Gander or YXS in Prince George.
+The result is that most major Canadian airport codes start with "Y" followed by two letters in the city's name, based on the transcontinental railroad two-letter Morse code, as mentioned above (for example, YOW for Ottawa, YWG for Winnipeg, YYC for Calgary, or YVR for Vancouver), whereas other Canadian airports append the two-letter code of the radio beacons that were the closest to the actual airport, such as YQX in Gander or YXS in Prince George.

 Four of the ten provincial capital airports in Canada have ended up with codes beginning with YY, including: